Brett Kavanaugh highlights independence in day 2 of hearing: 'No one is above the law'

 The 53-year-old's confirmation hearing opened in dramatic fashion Tuesday as Democrats demanded documents withheld from his years working in the White House under President George W. Bush.
 Dozens of protesters interrupted the proceedings and were arrested for disorderly conduct.

-More protesters were back on Wednesday.
+Dozens more protesters were back on Wednesday.
 Within the first half-hour, more than 20 people stood to shout complaints about health care, the environment and other issues and were pulled out of the hearing room by Capitol Police.
+By mid-afternoon, more than 40 people, organized by Women's March and other groups, had been ejected from the hearing.

+And with Trump implicated in campaign finance violations and Mueller's probe moving ahead, they pressed Kavanaugh on his view that presidents should not be subject to criminal investigations.

-Twice, Kavanaugh brought up United States v.
-Nixon, when the court unanimously ruled that President Richard Nixon had to turn over tapes that implicated him in the Watergate coverup, and indicated he would not back down to the president or Congress in the future.
+Twice, the nominee brought up United States v.
+Nixon, when the court unanimously ruled that President Richard Nixon had to turn over tapes implicating him in the Watergate coverup, and indicated he would not back down to the president or Congress in the future.
 He called that case “one of the greatest moments in American judicial history.”

+Kavanaugh also declined to commit to an answer about whether Trump could pardon himself, calling it a "hypothetical question."

 On abortion, Kavanaugh said the Supreme Court twice has ruled it legal nationwide, more recently in a 1992 decision, Planned Parenthood v.
 Casey.
-He called that ruling “precedent on precedent.”
+He called that ruling “precedent on precedent," and added, “This is a precedent that’s been reaffirmed many times over 45 years.”

 “I understand how passionate and how deeply people feel about this issue,” Kavanaugh said.
 “I don’t live in a bubble.
 I live in the real world.”